All Episodes

 You have to find a way to support yourself independently from big business.

-I believe Sam you'll be joining us again early next week.
+I believe Sam, you'll be joining us again early next week.

-We're gonna record this early in the week, guys, just to get it uh to get it up so that you are as are just delightful listener who make this all possible can uh have some fun with the podcast and we want to hear from you so we can get some thoughts, criticisms, or stories you want us to talk about.
+We're going to record this early in the week, guys, just to get it up so that you are just a delightful listener who make this all possible, can have some fun with the podcast.

 You can shoot me an email at because we live here at protonmail.com.

-Once again, that's because we live here at protonmail.com, or you can go to the contact tab at arm amrin.com, and you can about the upcoming conference in November.
+Or you can go to the contact tab at armamrin.com and you can inquire about the upcoming conference in November.

-So, Sam, any other final thoughts?
+So Sam, any other final thoughts?

 Are you good?